santiagosayshey/DigiBrain/Dictionarry.md

 There's nothing wrong with this these posts, but they fail to capture our full experiences.
 I want to share my full experience with you all - not for engagement, but to encourage others who might feel intimidated by the endless stream of polished success stories.

 I've worked on Dictionarry for 2 years.
-I used every bit of knowledge I've learned so far in my 3 years of computer science.
+I've used every bit of knowledge I've learned so far in my 3 years of computer science.
 I built a website.
 Then I built a better website.
 Then I built a full stack development platform with git integration, authentication and a custom compiler.

 At no point, did I *ever* feel like I knew what i was doing.
 I constantly felt like an impostor; that what i was building was impossible, nobody would appreciate and would ultimately be forgotten.
 People would see through my unoptimized, non factory pattern singleton functional code and not recognize me as a developer, but as a fraud.
 Somebody who is somehow deceiving us for monetary gain and clout.
 One night, I was so stressed about the merge conflict module that I literally dreamed about getting into a fight with someone who was furious about how badly it worked.